orsinium-labs/walnats/docs/events.md

     :show-inheritance:
 ```

+## Designing for failure

++ **Outbox**.
++ **Transactions**.
++ **Deduplication**.

 ## Tips

 Declaring events:

-+ The event name should be a verb that describes what happened in the system.
++ **Descriptive name**.
+The event name should be a verb that describes what happened in the system.
 Examples: "user-registered", "parcel-delivered", "order-created".
-+ Pick some case style and stick to it.
-I use kebab-case.
-+ Choose the event name carefully.
++ **Persistent name**.
+Choose the event name carefully.
 You cannot rename the event after it reaches the production.
 Well, you can, but that's very hard to do without loosing (or duplicating) messages because actors and producers are deployed independently.
-+ If you have non-Python microservices, consider also using some kind of event registry, like [eventcatalog](https://github.com/boyney123/eventcatalog) or [BSR](https://docs.buf.build/bsr/introduction), so that event definition (and especially schemas) are available for all services.
++ **Registry**.
+If you have non-Python microservices, consider also using some kind of event registry, like [eventcatalog](https://github.com/boyney123/eventcatalog) or [BSR](https://docs.buf.build/bsr/introduction), so that event definition (and especially schemas) are available for all services.
 + Use `SCREAMING_SNAKE_CASE` for the variable where the event is assigned.
 Events are immutable, and so can be considered constants.
-+ When you add a new field in an existing event, provide the default value for it.
++ **Defaults**.
+When you add a new field in an existing event, provide the default value for it.
 It is possible that the actor expecting the field is deployed before the producer, or an old event emitted by an old producer arrives.
 Always keep in mind backward compatibility.
 Changing a service is atomic and can be done in one deployment, changing multiple services isn't.
-+ Make sure that when you change the limits, {py:meth}`walnats.ConnectedEvents.register` is executed only in the latest version of your app.
++ **Versioning**.
+Make sure that when you change the limits, {py:meth}`walnats.ConnectedEvents.register` is executed only in the latest version of your app.
 For example, if v1 of your service sets `max_age=60`, v2 sets `max_age=120`, and then so happened that v1 calls `register` afte v2 did that, v1 will negate the changes made by v1.
 To avoid the issue, call `register` only once at the application start and make sure that if the app is restarted, it will be replaced by the latest version.

 Which fields to include in the event schema: